 Employment Outlook and Salary Info

-The BLS reported that as of May 2012, the median annual salary for cartographers and photgrammetrists was $57,440.
-Between 2010 and 2020, the number of jobs in this field were expected to grow by 22%.
+The BLS reported that as of May 2013, the median annual salary for cartographers and photogrammetrists was $58,840.
+Between 2012 and 2022, the number of jobs for these occupations is predicted to grow by 20%.

 Related to Cartographer: Educational Requirements for a Career in Cartography